-Our Financial Aid Office strives to provide you with the best customer service, timely notification, and personal assistance while still meeting necessary federal regulatory requirements.
+Our Financial Aid Office strives to provide you with the best customer service, timely notification, and personal assistance while still meeting the necessary federal regulatory requirements.
 We have put together an information packet to help address some basic questions and concerns regarding the financial aid process.
 Please find our Federal Financial Aid Code of Conduct here.

 How to Apply for Financial Aid: